noembryo/KataLib/docs/index.md

   - The [Library Collections](#library-collections)
     who are virtual playlists of local media files and/or YouTube links.
   - The [Library Tracks](#library-tracks)
-    which are the properties of local media files (tracks).
+    which are the properties of local media files (Tracks).

 ___